SchedulesDirect/mfdb-json/README.md

 qam-info@schedulesdirect.org

-Once we have the scan, we will correlate the station names and create a -QAM lineup for you.
+Once we have the scan, we will correlate the station names and create a "-QAM" lineup for you.

 For Antenna and QAM users who will run a scan, once you've added the appropriate lineup to your Schedules Direct account, added a videosource (in